ali-vilab/dreamtalk/README.md

 `wav_path` specifies the input audio.
 The input audio file extensions such as wav, mp3, m4a, and mp4 (video with sound) should all be compatible.

 `style_clip_path` specifies the reference speaking style and `pose_path` specifies head pose.
-They are 3DMM paramenter sequences extracted from reference videos.
+They are 3DMM parameter sequences extracted from reference videos.
 You can follow [PIRenderer](https://github.com/RenYurui/PIRender) to extract 3DMM parameters from your own videos.
 Note that the video frame rate should be 25 FPS.
 Besides, videos used for head pose reference should be first cropped to $256\times256$ using scripts in [FOMM video preprocessing](https://github.com/AliaksandrSiarohin/video-preprocessing).

 `image_path` specifies the input portrait.
 Its resolution should be larger than $256\times256$.
 Frontal portraits, with the face directly facing forward and not tilted to one side, usually achieve satisfactory results.
 The input portrait will be cropped to $256\times256$.
 If your portrait is already cropped to $256\times256$ and you want to disable cropping, use option `--disable_img_crop` like this: